carla-simulator/carla/Docs/build_docker.md

 ## Off-screen mode

-OpenGL requires no configuration if you are running CARLA on a machine without a display, however you will need to perform some extra steps to do the same using Vulkan.
+OpenGL requires no configuration if you are running CARLA on a machine without a display, however you will need to perform some extra steps to do the same using Vulkan prior to CARLA 0.9.12.
 See the [rendering documentation](adv_rendering_options.md#off-screen-mode) for information.

 ---